rackerlabs/support-how-to/content/how-to/cloud-servers/log-off-existing-sessions-in-linux/index.md

 product_url: cloud-servers
 ---

-Note: You have to be root in order to end other users sessions
+**Note**: You have to be root to end other users' sessions.

-1. Check current user sessions:
+1. Check current user sessions by using the `w` command:

         ~]# w
         17:49:20 up 198 days,  5:23,  3 users,  load average: 0.00, 0.01, 0.05